pulumi/docs/content/docs/troubleshooting/_index.md

 const ids = aws.ec2.getSubnetIds(..., { parent });
 ```

 This warning may be benign.
-However, if you are experiencing crashes or hangs in Pulumi (especially above Node.js 12) and you see this
+However, if you are experiencing crashes or hangs in Pulumi (especially in Node.js version 12.0 and above)
-warning, then it is likely that this is the source.
+and you see this warning, then it is likely that this is the source.

 Currently, a warning is issued so as to not break existing code that is functionality properly.
 In a future version, Pulumi *may* be
 updated to throw instead of producing a warning when this happens.
 It is recommended that Pulumi apps be updated to prevent breakage